 Push past your mental and physical limits, away from any comfort zone

 Inspire yourself to take action

 Be a symbol of peace

-Become a War-Race soldier as it does not get more real than this and because we truly believe that ACTIONS speak louder than words.
+Become an SOP (Soldier of Peace) as it does not get more real than this and because we truly believe that ACTIONS speak louder than words.
 Let’s HONOR battle after battle together because not one of them was less than the other.
 Let’s grow this community together and let yourself grow individually.
 See you at the starting line!

 After graduating in Sports & Science, a specialization in Nutrition and a career filled in a management position, MJ never could settle on the type of Sport that would fully fit in his life.
 And so he tried nearly every type of sport in the search of filling the void.
 A void that still lingered with him from his own personal war experience as a child.
 Years and years he try to manage it by pushing himself harder and harder in every sport he practiced.